linkeddatacenter/BOTK-core/README.md

 ## schema:LocalBusiness

-Captures the concept about a public legal registered business organization  with a contactable geographic selling point .
+Captures the concept about a public legal registered business organization  with a contactable official contact point .
 This class can be specialized  to state the reason of the business interest (e.g. see schema:LocalBusiness classifications).